earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Gordon, David B. _Self-Overcoming as the Overcoming of Modernity: Watsuji Tetsurō’s “A Study of Nietzsche” (1913) and Its Place in the Development of His Thought_.
 Doctoral thesis, University of Hawaii, 1997.

+* Heidegger, Martin.
+"Art and Space."
+Translated by Charles Seibert. *Man and World* 6.1 (1973): 3--8. `doi:10.1007/BF01252779`.

-* Heidegger, Martin. _Being and Time_.
+* ⎯⎯⎯. _Being and Time_.
 Translated by John Macquarrie and Edward Robinson.
 San Fransisco: Harper, 1962.

 * ⎯⎯⎯.
 “The Origin of the Work of Art.”
 Translated by Albert Hofstadter.
 In David Krell, ed., _Basic Writings: From_ Being and Time _(1927) to_ The Task of Thinking _(1964)_, Second edition, 143--212.
 San Francisco: HarperSanFrancisco, 1993.